 Electronics Recycling Options

 Yard MaintenanceAll property owners are required to maintain their yards and parkways to minimum township standards.
 This includes weed control, keeping grass below six inches, and disposing of clippings and leaves through your refuse collection contractor.
 No yard waste of any kind is to be left on the street or parkway.
-For more information contact ARC Disposal Services at 847-981-0091.
+For more information contact Republic Services at 847-981-0091.

 License Plate Stickers & Abandoned VehiclesPrior to the creation of the Code Enforcement office, the unincorporated area was overrun with abandoned cars and vehicles parked on lawns and parkways.
 This problem has been virtually eliminated through aggressive action by the Code Enforcement office.